carlitox477/NodeJS-Academind-Course/Module 03/Notes.md

 ## Creating a NodeJS server
 ### Core modules
 * http: For http requests.
 It help us launch a server.
+[Documentation](https://nodejs.org/api/http.html).
-* https: For https requests (https://nodejs.org/api/https.html).
-It help us launch a SLL server. <a href='https://nodejs.org/api/https.html'>Documentation</a>
+* https: For https requests.
+It help us launch a SLL server.
+[Documentation](https://nodejs.org/api/https.html)
-* fs: To manage the file system. <a href='https://nodejs.org/api/fs.html'>Documentation</a>
+* fs: To manage the file system.
+[Documentation](https://nodejs.org/api/fs.html).
 * path: It help us to construct paths.
-It works in any OS. <a href='https://nodejs.org/api/path.html'>Documentation</a>
+It works in any OS.
+[Documentation](https://nodejs.org/api/path.html).
-* os: It help us with the OS. <a href='https://nodejs.org/api/os.html'>Documentation</a>
+* os: It help us with the OS.
+[Documentation](https://nodejs.org/api/os.html).

 ### How to import a module?
 For a module in a local folder: